pulla2908/docker-mssql-server-windows-developer-fti/README.md

-# Windows Docker Image for Sql Server 2017 with Full-Text Index
+# Windows Docker Image for Microsoft Sql Server 2017 Developer with Full-Text Index

 # Content
-Docker definition for Microsoft SQL Server Developer 2017 including **Full-Text Index** enabled based on Windows Server Core 1809.
+Docker definition for Microsoft SQL Server 2017 Developer including **Full-Text Index** enabled based on Windows Server Core 1809.
 This docker definition is a fork from [Microsoft/mssql-docker on GitHub](https://github.com/Microsoft/mssql-docker) and was extended to support Full-Text Index.

 This image is compatible with Windows Server 2016 and Windows 10.